hellohaptik/docs_haptik/docs/bot-builder/basic/ORACLE.md

 Ideally, the IVA should have replied in one instance, but the Disambiguation message made the chat a two step process, putting additional effort on the user to get information.
 The user might have ended up perceiving the IVA as non-intelligent, since the IVA got confused with a simple variation of the user utterance.

-What should the Bot Builder do after seeing entries in Section 2?
+<b>What should the Bot Builder do after seeing entries in Section 2?</b>

    1. Ensure all START Nodes have > 10 User Says.